 China's green and low-carbon transition is accelerating, creating broad opportunities for cooperation in green sectors between the two sides, Lü said.

 The complementarity of strengths has evolved into intertwined interests, according to Lü.
-More than 50 percent of cosmetics imports and nearly 60 percent of automobiles imports in China are imported from Europe, while China's exports of pharmaceuticals and industrial robots to Europe maintained growth rates of over 20 percent in the past year.
+More than 50 percent of cosmetics imports and nearly 60 percent of automobile imports in China come from Europe, while China's exports of pharmaceuticals and industrial robots to Europe maintained growth rates of over 20 percent in the past year.

 At present, unilateralism and protectionism are on the rise, posing severe challenges to the rules-based multilateral trading system.
 Both China and the EU are constructive forces that uphold multilateralism and actively advocate openness and cooperation, Lü said.